China’s Economic Slowdown: A Reality Check

-As we enter the third term, Xi JinpingThe goal is to make China a moderately developed country in the next decade.
+As China enters the third term of Xi Jinping’s presidency, the goal is to make China a moderately developed country in the next decade.
 This means that the economy should expand at a rate of about 5%.
 However, underlying trends such as poor demographics, high debt and declining productivity growth suggest that the country’s overall growth potential is about half that rate.